jethornton/flexgui/docs/source/controls.rst

 ------------

 Controls are QPushButtons that can be placed anywhere you like.
 Use the Name from the list below for each control widget objectName.
-Replace `_n` with the joint number or axis index.
+Replace the `(1-9)` with the joint number or axis index.
+More controls are in :doc:`tools`
 ::

 	Control                      Name